-No sole factor determines whether a student qualifies for ESY or Recovery Services.
+No sole factor determines whether a student qualifies for ESY.
 IEP teams review a variety of data, including informed predictions about what is likely to happen in future based on past experiences.
 A student who has received ESY in a previous year is not automatically entitled to those services again, and a student who wasn’t eligible in the past is not automatically denied.

 Summary and Additional Resources

 Some students require special education and related services longer than the regular school year in order to receive FAPE.
 ESY can minimize regression, so a child can catch up or recoup those skills.
 Parents who have concerns can discuss eligibility criteria with the IEP team.
-The sooner ESY and/or Recovery Services are discussed, the sooner data can be collected and reviewed.
+The sooner ESY is discussed, the sooner data can be collected and reviewed.
 Parent may need time to consider all options and to collaborate with the school.

 As part of its Model Forms, the Office of Superintendent of Public Instruction (OSPI) provides a downloadable document that IEP teams can fill out and attach to the IEP when a student qualifies for ESY services.
 To access the PDF directly: Extended School Year (ESY) addendum.

 A website called Great Schools.org provides additional information about ESY and downloadable forms about IDEA requirements.